-The world is full of people all shapes and sizes.
+The world is made up of people of all shapes and sizes.
 The same goes for people with Marfan syndrome; however, it’s also clear that people with Marfan share many common physical characteristics.
 At the top of the list are elongated limbs and tall stature.
-Some may also have indentations in their chest or somewhat disproportionate figures.
+Some may also have indentations on their chest or somewhat disproportionate figures.
 Here is a resource created by teens in our community

 Virtual Events for Teens

-This virtual meet-up is a great way for teens with Marfan, LDS, VEDS, and other related conditions to talk about life, laugh, and everything in between.
+This virtual meet-up is an excellent way for teens with Marfan, LDS, VEDS, and other related conditions to talk about life, laugh, and everything in between.
 The discussion is led by our volunteer and staff teen leaders.
 It is held on the third Monday of each month at 7:30 pm Eastern.

 Teen Game Night

-This virtual game night is held once a month, on the first Monday of each month at 7:30 pm Eastern.
-It is staffed by our volunteer and staff teen leaders.
+This virtual game night is held once a month, on the first Monday of each month, at 7:30 pm Eastern.
+Our volunteer and staff teen leaders run it.